alcino723/ONNX2HEF2AIHAT/README.md

 ### 2.0 ) Follow the official guide to get started with the AI HAT : https://www.raspberrypi.com/documentation/computers/ai.html

-### 2.1 ) Transfer you HEF file to the raspberry pi and check if your HEF file by running
+### 2.1 ) Transfer you HEF file to the raspberry pi and check your HEF file by running

 ```bash
 hailortcli run YOUR_MODEL_NAME.hef